jagarapusivatanayakash/imdb_movie_reviews_sentiment_analysis/README.md

-# imdb_movie_reviews_sentiment_analysis
-# NLP Model Repository

-## Description

-Welcome to the NLP Model Repository!
-This repository contains a variety of models and techniques for natural language processing tasks, including hybrid models, classical machine learning, and word embedding techniques.
+# IMDB Movie Reviews Sentiment Analysis

+This repository contains code and resources for performing sentiment analysis on the IMDB Movie Reviews dataset.
+The goal is to classify movie reviews as either **positive** or **negative** based on the text of the reviews.
+The project leverages natural language processing (NLP) techniques, including the use of transformer-based models like BERT and LSTM networks, to build efficient sentiment classifiers.

 ## Features